maryash/maryash.github.io/127/lab_05.md

 [Toggle the inputs](http://www.neuroproductions.be/logic-lab/index.php?id=85202) to figure out what the gate does.

-Now, build a circuit that has the same behavior as a nor gate (i.e. for the same inputs, both give identical output) using only and, or, and not gates.
+Now, build a circuit that has the same behavior as a nor gate (i.e. for the same inputs, both give identical output) using only `and`, `or`, and `not` gates.

 When you have the answer, label your inputs in1 and in2, save the answer in a file:

 	#Name: Your name here
 	#Date: 16 October 2017
 	#Program #23:  Computes NOR of two inputs, using only AND, OR, and NOT gates

 	out = ...

 (where ... is replaced by your answer).
-See the [Programming Problem List](ps.html).
+See the [Programming Problem List](assignments.html).

 ### More on the Command Line Interface: Absolute Paths

-[Last lab](lab4.html), we introduced relative paths for navigating the directories via the shell.
-Relative paths (e.g. cd ../) used the current location when executing.
+[Last lab](lab_04.html), we introduced relative paths for navigating the directories via the shell.
+Relative paths (e.g. `cd ../`) used the current location when executing.
 We can also use _absolute paths_ that are independent of your location.
 For example,

     cd /usr/bin
     pwd